-Notice that matrices A and C have the same “size” or “dimension” because their number of rows and column are the same.
+Notice that matrices A and C have the same “size” or “dimension” because their number of rows and columns are the same.
 Both can be described as a 3 x 3 matrix.
 This tells me that it is okay to find their sum.

 I will add their corresponding entries and simplify.

 That’s how simple it is!

 Example 2: Perform the indicated operation for B+F.

 Observe that matrix [latex]B[/latex] has a dimension of 2×3 while matrix [latex]F[/latex] has a dimension of 2×2.

 Since the number of rows and columns don’t match, then the sum of matrices B and F doesn’t exist or undefined.
 I will stop here.
 That’s our answer believe it or not.

 Example 3: Perform the indicated operation for E-B.

 The last two examples showed you how to add matrices.
 This time, we’ll talk about the subtraction of matrices.
 Remember that the process involved in both adding and subtracting matrices are extremely similar.
 Review the “formula” above in case you forgot.